IDEMSInternational/carbonr/README.md

 ## Usage

-Below are examples demonstrating how to use the `carbonr` package
+Below are some small examples demonstrating how to use the `carbonr` package functions.
+More comprehensive examples can be found in the vignette.
-functions:

 ``` r
 library(carbonr)
 ```

-### Example 1: Calculating Airplane Emissions

-Find the IATA codes for Vancouver and Toronto:
+**Calculating Airplane Emissions** Find the IATA codes for Vancouver and
+Toronto:

 ``` r
 airport_finder(name = "Vancouver")